XiyuZhai97/VR-3DPaint/README.md

 # VR-3DPaint
 ## Xiyu Zhai, Aakash Parikh, Melody Mao
-This project aims to creat a VR-based tilt brush app that allows people to draw strokes in 3D. on a HTC Vive Focus Plus
+This project aims to creat a VR-based tilt brush app that allows people to draw strokes in 3D on a HTC Vive Focus Plus.
+Check out our project on [Youtube](https://youtu.be/oFOSZaEVhPY)!

 HTC Vive Focus Plus runs an Android system, if you want it to run PC VR, use VRidge